Hurricane Maria churns towards Turks and Caicos and leaves 32 dead

 The death toll in the Caribbean is likely to rise when searches resume at daybreak.

-Puerto Rico Governor Ricardo Rossello imposed a dusk-to-dawn curfew through Saturday for the island's 3.4 million people.
+Rossello imposed a dusk-to-dawn curfew through Saturday for the island's 3.4 million people.
+He said about 700 people have been rescued from floodwaters and communication was difficult with the southeastern part of the island.

-"If it is not an emergency situation, people should remain in their homes or shelters," he was quoted as saying by El Nuevo Día.

 Among those killed in Puerto Rico were eight people who drowned in Toa Baja, about 20 miles (32 km) west of San Juan, Mayor Bernardo Márquez told the newspaper.